KotlinMania/klang/docs/bitshift-engine-usage-guide.md

 ### When to Use Each Mode

 **Use NATIVE mode when:**
-- Performance is critical
+- Performance is critical AND you've validated bit-exact behavior on all target platforms
-- Operating on a single known platform
+- Operating on a single known platform with validated C compatibility
-- Already validated behavior on target platform
+- You're confident the operation doesn't expose platform-specific edge cases

 **Use ARITHMETIC mode when:**
+- Porting C code (always start here to ensure correctness)
 - Cross-platform consistency is required
 - Implementing cryptographic algorithms
 - Building reference implementations
 - Testing/validating against C implementations
+- Working with multi-precision or HPC algorithms
+- Any code where bit-exact correctness matters more than raw speed

 ## Performance Considerations